-- A. If a building, structure or premise is vacated for a six (6) month period of time, any off-site or on-site signs in connection therewith shall be deemed obsolete and abandoned.
-Thethe owner of said property shall be responsible for removing any suchoff-site or on-site signs with the exception of advertisements dealing with the sale or leasing of the facility.
+- A. If a building, structure or premise is vacated for a six (6) month period of time, any offsite or on-site signs in connection therewith shall be deemed obsolete and abandoned.

+Thethe owner of said property shall be responsible for removing any suchoff site or onsite signs with the exception of advertisements dealing with the sale or leasing of the facility.
 In addition, the owner shall be responsible for restoring the facade of the building, structure or premise. - B. If the time period set forth in Subsection (A) has elapsed and the sign or signs have not been removed, the Code Enforcement OfficerCity shall send written notification by certified mail, return receipt requested, to the property owner of record demanding indicating that the sign shall be removed.
 If the sign has not been removed within thirty (30) days after the receipt of the notice, the City may have the sign removed and the cost assessed to the property owner. - Where a sign has been removed by the City pursuant to Subsection (B), the City Clerk shall mail a statement of the cost of removal of said sign or signs to the last known address of the owner of record or person in charge of such property.
-If such costs are not paid within ten (10 $\oplus$ ) days from the mailing of such notice, a record of the costs of abatement shall be certified to the City Clerk who shall cause such costs to be assessed against the particular lot or piece of land on which such sign or signs were so removed.
-The City Clerk shall certified for spread on the tax rolls of the County. the Governing Body shall proceed to pass an ordinance levying a special assessment to the County Clerk for collection and payment the same as other assessments and taxes are collected and paid to the City.
+If such costs are not paid within ten (100) days from the mailing of such notice, a record of the costs of abatement shall be certified to the City Clerk who shall cause such costs to be assessed against the particular lot or piece of land on which such sign or signs were so removed.
+The City Clerk shall certify the assessment to the County Clerk at the time other special assessments are certified for spread on the tax rolls of the County. the Governing Body shall proceed to pass an ordinance levying a special assessment for such cost against the lot or piece of land and the City Clerk shall certify such assessment to the County Clerk for collection and payment the same as other assessments and taxes are collected and paid to the City.